Algebraic Evaluation Theorems: Acknowledgments

 A third way to induce error independence on tests would be to train each classifier on different types of algorithms.
 This was not necessary in the case of the \textsc{ACSEmployment} task.
-It was sufficient that we use Neural Networks for all four classifiers.
-These are Fully Connected Architectures 6 layers deep and 9 nodes wide.
+The four classifiers were trained using the same Neural Network architecture.
+These are Fully Connected Architectures six layers deep and 9 nodes wide.
 Each contained 416 parameters.
-Details on the architecture and the commands used in the Wolfram language to produce the classifiers can be found in the Code Notebook (S?).
+Details on the architecture and the commands used in the Wolfram language to produce the classifiers can be found in the Code Notebook (S2).